Monster Fun

 Monster Fun was originally a weekly British comic strip magazine for children aged seven to twelve.
 Published by IPC Media, it ran for 73 issues in 1975–1976, when it merged with Buster.
 Focused on humorous monster strips and stories, the magazine was known for "The Bad Time Bedtime Books" minicomic inserts, created by Leo Baxendale.

 The nominal editor was "Frankie Stein" (a play on Frankenstein), a character who had previously appeared in the magazines Wham!, Shiver and Shake, and Whoopee!.
 Recurring artists included Robert Nixon, Thomas Williams, and Trevor Metcalfe.

 The magazine was known for handing out free toys in its issues.
 The first issue, for instance, came with a free plate wobbler (a novelty item consisting of an inflatable rubber bladder and a hand-operated pump; the bladder is placed under a plate, and inflating it makes the plate wobble).
 The second issue had a "Freaky Spider Ring", the third a "Super Shaking Skeleton".

-The comic was relaunched in April 2022 as a bi-monthly publication.
+The comic was relaunched in April 2022, initially as a bi-monthly publication before moving to monthly publication.
+Its final issue was in December 2024.